dmbarbour/awelon/README.md

 Awelon Object Language (AO)
 ---------------------------

+AO is a plain text language, closer to assembly than byte code.

+        @ao v1.0

 When Awelon is compiled, it targets an intermediate RDP-based Awelon Object language (AO).
 AO has rigid syntax and structure, a simplified type system, and carries swiftly verifiable proofs for the types it exposes.
 An AO is *pure* up to dependencies; one can understand AO as a pure function from a collection of behaviors to a collection of behaviors.